inkyubeytor/inkyubeytor.github.io/about.md

 project won the position for best question generation.

-This project was built primarily with spaCy and NLTK, with some components such as BERT models from huggingface.
+This project was built primarily with spaCy and NLTK, with some components such as BERT models from Hugging Face.

 ### Recipe Delta